• Menu

 Whitefish Mountain Resort

-A world-class experience with a lift ticket under $100 – what more could you ask for?
+A world-class experience with a lift ticket around $100 – what more could you ask for?
 Whitefish (formerly called Big Mountain) manages to do it all.
 You’ll find excellent beginner and intermediate terrain, a few expert-only runs on the Hellroaring Basin face, relatively fast lifts, and great dining and drinking options for kicking back after a long day on the slopes.

 Whitefish straddles the line between destination resort and regional favorite, striking a balance of amenities and cost.
 In a world where companies like Vail are gobbling up ski hills like the Cookie Monster, independent resorts like Whitefish are a breath of fresh air.